-These Individual Chicken Pot Pies are easy to whip up, healthy, and just plain adorable!
+These Individual Chicken Pot Pies with Filo Dough are easy to whip up, healthy, and just plain adorable!
 They are considerably healthier due to their use of filo instead of pie crust!

 Chicken Pot Pie is one of those comfort meals that appeals to the masses!
 I have yet to meet anyone who is not drawn in by the creamy chicken and veggie filling encased in a delicious crust!
 Who can resist?
 Not this girl!

-Today I am sharing with you my individual pot pie recipe that is topped with filo.
-Yesterday, I whipped up a Patsavouropita (a Greek treat that I will be sharing with you in the coming weeks)!
-I had a few sheets of leftover filo and so I decided to whip up some pot pie filling and put it to good use!
-My husband was all too excited at the prospect!
+Today I am sharing with you my mini pot pies recipe that is topped with filo pastry.
+Yesterday, I whipped up a Spanakopita (Greek Spinach Pie) and I had a few filo sheets leftover (sometimes spelled phyllo sheets) so I decided to whip up some pot pie filling and put it to good use!

-The individual pot pie recipe I have outlined below serves 4 although you may find that due to the size of your ramekins, you may end up with more servings than me.
+The mini chicken pot pies recipe I have outlined below serves 4 although you may find that due to the size of your ramekins, you may end up with more servings than me.
 My ramekins are actually individual pie dishes which have a 1 cup capacity.
 I don’t fill them up all the way, only about 2/3rds full.

 Ingredients in Individual Chicken Pot Pies